School Bus Driver

 Is it difficult to remember your route, or they make it pretty simple to let you know where all the stops are?

-Asked by Yvonne over 10 years ago
+Asked by Yvonne almost 11 years ago

 Its fairly easy once you get the hang of it.
 For a regular driver, the route does not usually change day-to-day with the exception of when the driver gets new kids on the route or kids move off the route making it unnecessary to drive into a certain section of their designated route boundary area.
 An example of this is if you have a child who lives at the end of a long dead end road who doesn't ride anymore, then the route would change in that you would not go down that road in the future.
 As a substitute, there are route descriptions that most bus shops will provide their drivers so that they may be able to follow it in order to pick up or drop off students.